avto-dev/app-metrics-laravel/README.md

 > Configuration allows you to change endpoint URI, set password protection, and more.

+Secret verification can be completed using sending get-parameter `?secret=XXX` or HTTP header `X-SECRET`.

 ### Testing

 For package testing we use `phpunit` framework and `docker-ce` + `docker-compose` as develop environment.
 So, just write into your terminal after repository cloning: